ilich/MvcReportViewer/README.md

 #### Description

-**MvcReportViewer.AspxViewer** - Path to the Report Viewer page shown in the iframe.
+**MvcReportViewer.AspxViewer (aspxViewer)** - Path to the Report Viewer page shown in the iframe.
 Its name is **MvcReportViewer.aspx** and it is in the application's root by default.

-**MvcReportViewer.AspxViewerJavaScript** - Path to Report Viewer JavaScript code which adds additional features to Report Viewer control (e.g. printing support for non-IE browsers, etc.)
+**MvcReportViewer.AspxViewerJavaScript (aspxViewerJavaScript)** - Path to Report Viewer JavaScript code which adds additional features to Report Viewer control (e.g. printing support for non-IE browsers, etc.)

-**MvcReportViewer.ErrorPage** - Path to Report Viewer Error page which is shown if an exception occurs.
+**MvcReportViewer.ErrorPage (errorPage)** - Path to Report Viewer Error page which is shown if an exception occurs.
 The exception is logged using [ASP.NET Trace functionality](http://msdn.microsoft.com/en-us/library/bb386420%28v=vs.100%29.aspx).

-**MvcReportViewer.ShowErrorPage** - Enable/Disable custom error page.
+**MvcReportViewer.ShowErrorPage (showErrorPage)** - Enable/Disable custom error page.

-**MvcReportViewer.ReportServerUrl** - Default SSRS URL.
+**MvcReportViewer.ReportServerUrl (reportServerUrl)** - Default SSRS URL.

-**MvcReportViewer.Username** - Default SSRS username.
+**MvcReportViewer.Username (username)** - Default SSRS username.

-**MvcReportViewer.Password** - Default SSRS password.
+**MvcReportViewer.Password (password)** - Default SSRS password.

-**MvcReportViewer.EncryptParameters** - Report Viewer parameters will be encrypted if it is set to True.
+**MvcReportViewer.EncryptParameters (encryptParameters)** - Report Viewer parameters will be encrypted if it is set to True.
 It is False by default.

-**MvcReportViewer.IsAzureSSRS** - Use SSRS service hosted on Windows Azure.
+**MvcReportViewer.IsAzureSSRS (isAzureSSRS)** - Use SSRS service hosted on Windows Azure.

-**MvcReportViewer.LocalDataSourceProvider** - Local Report Data Source provider.
+**MvcReportViewer.LocalDataSourceProvider (localDataSourceProvider)** - Local Report Data Source provider.
 The provider has to implement ILocalReportDataSourceProvider interface.
 You can also register ILocalReportDataSourceProvider via ASP.NET MVC Dependency Injection.
 See [NinjectWebCommon.cs](https://github.com/ilich/MvcReportViewer/blob/master/MvcReportViewerExample/App_Start/NinjectWebCommon.cs) for details.

 ### Basic Interface